mrglennjones/pimoroni-inky-footy-frame/README.md

 ```
 API_KEY = 'your api key here'
 ```
-2. create a file WIFI_CONFIG.py also in the root of the pico and enter you wifi details:-
+2. create a file WIFI_CONFIG.py also in the root of the pico and enter your wifi details:-
 ```
 SSID = "your wifi ssid"
 PASSWORD = "your wifi password"